Pilot Eyes

 E.W.
 Cleveland, ca. 1952

-On July 10, he was involved in the Ford Reliability Tour for 1928, westbound from El Paso, TX, he carried three passengers, including a member of the Cleveland Press.
+On July 10, he was involved in the Ford Reliability Tour for 1928, westbound from El Paso, TX, he carried three passengers, J.F.
+Wallace, Robert Nesbit and a Mr. Sagel, a member of the Cleveland Press.
 They placed 20th.
 It is unclear what he was doing a couple of months later on September 20th, when he visited Tucson with L.H.
 Burr and J.F.
-Wallace as passengers.
+Wallace (again) as passengers.
 They were eastbound from San Diego to Cleveland, OH.

 Beginning in 1933, he was a member of the Institute of Aeronautical Sciences.
 This PDF file shows the application paperwork for his induction in 1933, and for his advancement in grade in 1952.
 This vignette into his professional life is even more interesting, because, as you'll notice at the bottom of pages 1 and 4, the paperwork was signed by his good friend Jimmy Doolittle (who signed our Register on October 9, 1927).